Harry Burleigh

 He encouraged the careers of young musicians like Marian Anderson, Paul Robeson, Carol Brice, Margaret Bonds, and William Grant Still.
 Burleigh was a charter member of the American Society of Composers, Authors, and Publishers (ASCAP) when it was formed in 1914 and became a member of its board of directors in 1941.
 He received honors, including the Spingarn Medal in 1917, and honorary degrees from Atlanta University and Howard University.
 In 1944, members of St. George's (of New York City) recognized him with gifts of $1,500 and a silver-banded cane.
 Later that year, he gave the fiftieth annual performance of Jean-Baptiste Faure's "The Palms" at morning and afternoon services.

-Burleigh also did a special broadcast performance over a local radio station for New York Mayor Fiorello La Guardia.
+Burleigh also performed a special broadcast over a local radio station for New York Mayor Fiorello La Guardia.
 Illness forced his retirement as a soloist in 1946.
 His son, Alston, was placed first in a Long Island rest home and then in a nursing home in Stamford, Connecticut, in 1948.
 On September 12, 1949, Harry T. Burleigh died of heart failure at 82.

-2,000 people attended his funeral at St. George's.
+Two thousand people attended his funeral at St. George's.
 The pallbearers included composers Hall Johnson, Noble Sissle, Eubie Blake, William C. Handy, and Cameron White.

 ASCAP Biographical Dictionary